Marta Mazurek

-Marta Mazurek (born June 26, 1990, in Poznań) is a Polish film actress.
+Marta Mazurek (born 26 June 1990) is a Polish film actress.
 She made her debut role performance in the Gabriela Zapolska's play Ich czworo (Four of them) in 2012 directed for Radio Kraków by Jerzy Stuhr.

 Career

-In 2013, while still being an acting student at the Krakow National Theatre School, she won the Grand Prix "for outstanding stage personality" at the Theatre Schools Festival in Lodz for her role in "The man who mistook his wife for a hat" (Mężczyzna, który pomylił swoją żonę z kapeluszem), directed by Krzysztof Globisz.
+Mazurek was born on 26 June 1990 in Poznań.
+In 2013, while still being an acting student at the Krakow National Theatre School, she won the Grand Prix "for outstanding stage personality" at the Theatre Schools Festival in Łódź for her role in "The man who mistook his wife for a hat" (Mężczyzna, który pomylił swoją żonę z kapeluszem), directed by Krzysztof Globisz.
 During the same festival she also received an award from Association of Polish Artists.
 During the studies she performed in the music show Niech no tylko zakwitną jabłonie (Just let apple trees bloom) based on a screenplay by Agnieszka Osiecka.
 She graduated from theater school in 2014.

 She appeared in television series and films, such as Siła wyższa (Force Majeure), Ranczo (The Ranch), Obywatel (The Citizen) and Warsaw by night.
 In 2015, she starred in the film The Lure directed by Agnieszka Smoczyńska.